konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes in 3.1.0
+  * product_stream was added as a disallowed key in Release and ReleasePlan CRs

 ## Changes in 3.0.0
   * Parameters supplied by the Release Service operator now use camelCase format.
 For consistency, the `collect-data` task also switched to use the same format.